A Brief Biography

 In the 1990s

 . . .
 I founded The Story Source, a parish resource ministry, prolific in output over a twelve-year period, servicing a third of Australian Catholic parishes.
 The one time The Story Source entered the awards of the Australasian Catholic Press Association it took out the top award.
 As a freelancer I also collaborated with thirty diocesan and national bodies and made some terrific contacts across diverse areas of church life.
 As a founding editor of Network News, a significant communications tool of the Australian Catechumenate Network was born, and is still in circulation.
-The Catholic Story, which was to be the main program of the national Catholic Enquiry Centre for the next sixteen years, was another work.
+The Catholic Story, which was to be the main program of the national Catholic Enquiry Centre for the next sixteen years, was another work of mine.
 I became a regular columnist for Catholic publications, including a Jesuit spirituality magazine for fifteen years.
 I threw myself into triathlon, ice figure skating, and rock ‘n roll dancing, and wrote four more books.

 In the 2000s